 - Photo ID, proof of address and photo of you holding your ID

-Your account numbers can be found using your online account.
+Your routing and account numbers can be found using your online account.
 The account number won’t be provided until after you’re approved.

 Is my money safe?

 Wise is an electronic money institution rather than a bank — but that doesn’t mean it’s any less regulated.
 In Canada, it follows all relevant regulations and is registered with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Service Business (MSB) with registration number M15193392.
 Wise also has a MSB license with the Authorité des Marchés Financiers (AMF) under license #902804.

 Information you provide is stored on secure servers, and Wise uses Secure Sockets Layer (SSL) — a standard form of encryption — to protect any information transmitted through its website.
 Access to any information received is restricted and won’t be accessed by any employee who doesn’t have a business reason for knowing it.

 Wise offers a low-cost platform for e-commerce sellers to receive payments in local currencies.
 With its borderless accounts and many conversion options, it could be a strong asset when it comes to payment management.

 While appealing, however, it’s not the only option.
 Take the time to learn more about handling international payments as an online seller to make sure you’re adopting the right solution for your company.